Hassanbhb/Clone-Terest/README.md

 # Clone-Terest
 A simple Pinterest clone

-I do not recommend using code from this repo, it's outdated, and full of bugs. it was my 3 project on my journey of learning.
+One step of my journey to becaume a Full-Stack dev